JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 {#september-23}

 Run Configuration Macros
-: Add [](run_configurations.md#macros) sections describing how to support dynamic expandable values in run configuration settings.
+: Add [](run_configurations.md#macros) section describing how to support dynamic expandable values in run configuration settings.

 Inlay Hints
 : Update [](inlay_hints.md) page with the information about new APIs.